 Instead, take the time to write a description that accurately reflects what your business offers and highlights key selling points.

 Do a quick search and look at what other businesses have written for their business description.
 Think about how you can write a description that stands out from the rest.

 According to Google, businesses with photos see 42% more requests for driving directions and 35% more clicks on their website link than businesses without photos.

-Uploading high quality photos and videos can make your business look more appealing to potential customers.
+Uploading high-quality photos and videos can make your business look more appealing to potential customers.
 You don’t have to be a professional photographer or video editor.
 Sometimes even cell phone photos can do the trick.

 Google recommends that photos should be at least 720 x 720 pixels and saved in jpg or png format.
 They should also be no larger than 5MB in size.

 If you are an agency or marketing manager, there is a tool called LocalPics that will automatically send text message reminders to business owners to send pictures.
-The business owner can upload the pictures to LocalPics and they will automatically get uploaded into their Google My Business account.
+The business owner can upload the pictures to LocalPics and they will automatically get uploaded into their Google Business Profile account.